Geetansh431/Geetansh.tech/README.md

 ## Contact

-If you want to get in touch, you can reach me at [Maksym Azimov](mailto:azimov.workspace@gmail.com).
+If you want to get in touch, you can reach me at [Geetansh Goyal](mailto:geetanshg2@gmail.com).

 Thank you for checking out my portfolio project!